-$^{^{11}}$ The K-corrections here include both continuum K-correction and emission-line K-correction (Richards et al. 2006b); while the cataloged absolute magnitudes in Schneider et al. (2010) were K-corrected for continuum only, assuming a power-law continuum.
+$^{12}$ The K-corrections here include both continuum K-correction and emission-line K-correction (Richards et al. 2006b); while the cataloged absolute magnitudes in Schneider et al. (2010) were K-corrected for continuum only.

-12The SEDs for individual quasars show significant scatter (e.g., Richards et al. 2006a), so the adopted bolometric corrections are only appropriate in the average sense.
+$^{13}$ The SEDs for individual quasars show significant scatter (e.g., Richards et al. 2006a), so the adopted bolometric corrections are only appropriate in the average sense.
 Some authors suggest to remove the IR bump in the SED in estimating the bolometric corrections (e.g., Marconi et al. 2004), where the IR radiation is assumed to come from the reprocessed UV radiation.
 This will generally reduce the bolometric corrections by about one third.
-However, we are not correcting for intrinsic extinction of the flux, and we did not subtract emission line flux in the Richards et al. composite SED when estimating the bolometric corrections, hence using our fiducial bolometric corrections will not overestimate the bolometric luminosity significantly.
+Integrating the mean SED in Richards et al. (2006a) from 1 $\mu \rm m$ to 10 kev for the bolometric luminosity we obtain: BC ${5100}$ = 5.47, BC ${3000}$ = 3.04 and BC ${1350}$ = 2.25.
+However, since we are not correcting for intrinsic extinction of the flux, using our fiducial bolometric corrections will not overestimate the bolometric luminosity significantly.